 Personal

-I live in Central Connecticut with my wife, Tori, and rambunctious mutt, Monte Cristo.
+I live in Central Connecticut with my wife, Tori, and rambunctious mutt, Monte Cristo (named after the sandwich, not the Count).

-My free time is mostly consumed by motorcycles and my main passion is long-distance, solo touring (on- and off-road) on my Norden 901 or DRZ-400, but I also enjoy shorter trips with my wonderful wife and sportier riding in the mountains.
-Outside of my own riding, I’m an MSF RiderCoach and teach motorcycle safety classes for the state of Connecticut.
-Most of my off-season is spent planning trips and maintaining, customizing, and upgrading my own bikes.
+My free time mostly revolves around motorcycles in some form or another, with my main passion being long-distance, solo touring (on- and off-road) on my Norden 901 or DRZ-400.
+I also enjoy shorter tours with Tori, especially bucket list international fly-and-ride adventures.
+When I’m not riding my own bikes I’m an MSF RiderCoach and teach motorcycle safety classes for the state of Connecticut.
+Most of my hobby time in the off-season is spent planning trips and maintaining, customizing, and upgrading my own bikes.

-Outside of motorcycling, I also dabble in mountain & gravel biking, rock climbing, hiking, and longboarding with varying (but mostly quite modest) levels of success.
-When I’m too lazy to get outside I’m a fan of building custom mechanical keyboards, headphones, PC gaming, and just generally being a huge nerd.
+Outside of motorcycling, I also dabble in cycling (mountain, gravel, and bikepacking), hiking, and longboarding.
+When I’m too lazy to get outside, I’m a fan of building custom mechanical keyboards, headphones, PC gaming, and just generally being a huge nerd.

 Professional

-Before The Hartford I spent some time in commercial analytics in the pharmaceutical industry after getting my Master’s in Statistics and Bachelor’s in Computer Science.
+Before joining The Hartford in 2017, I spent some time in commercial analytics in the pharmaceutical industry and taught as an adjunct professor in Pennsylvania.